By Gayle Vehar on | No Comments

 Have you ever encountered a folder of photos in Lightroom that has a question mark by it?
-Or maybe run across thumbnails in Lightroom that have question marks?
+Or a photo thumbnail that has an exclamation mark?

 Your Lightroom Catalog is having a relationship with your photos.
 Your photos aren't stored in Lightroom.
-It just keeps tabs on them and keeps track of the adjustments you make.
-All that information is stored in your Lightroom catalog.
+But it does keep tabs on them and it does keep track of the adjustments you make to them.
+All this information is soted in your Lightroom Catalog.

-When you move your files while you are not in Lightroom, turn off one of your hard drives so that your computer can't see it anymore, or rename a folder of photos (again—when you are not in Lightroom), Lightroom loses track of your photos.
-It puts up those little "question mark" icons to let you know that the relationship is in a broken state.
-I DOES NOT necessarily mean that the photos have been deleted or are gone (though it could if you deleted the files).
+If you do any of these things, Lightroom will lose track of your photos.
+It will put up those little "question mark" icons (or "exclamation point" icons next to photo thumbnails) to let you know that the relationship is in a broken state.
+It does not necessarily mean that the photos have been deleted or are permanently gone (although they could be - if you actually deleted the files).

-To avoid missing or offline photos, move and rename your folders from within Lightroom.
-Renaming a file is as easy as right-clicking and choosing "Rename."
+If you want to save yourself a lot of time and frustration going forward, make sure you handle all your moving, renaming and deleting from within Lightroom.
+Renaming a file is as easy as right-clicking and choosing "Rename".
 Moving a folder is as easy as dragging and dropping.

-If this seems too hard to remember to do --just know that you will sometimes have to fix these broken relationships.
-And now that you know how to do it, it will be simple!
-Right?
+If this seems too hard to remember to do - just know that you will sometimes have to fix these broken relationships.
+And now that you know how to do it, you will be able to fix it.

 If you're more of a visual learner, check out our short video tutorial below: